rohangandhi202/AI-Python/README.md

-# AI & Machine Learning Projects
+# AI & Python Project

 This repository contains a collection of my AI and machine learning projects developed while learning Python and various AI techniques.